 COSWN danced around technological development several years ago with surveys on D-Star use and the promotion of APRS for weather spotter location.
 Further improvements have happened with the deployment of APCO P25, DMR and Fusion repeater systems.
 Price points are reasonable and several protocols include in-band transmission of GPS data and radio identification.

 We intend to move into the integration of digital voice protocols in a deliberate and measured way.
-Our first step will be to conduct an additional net on Tuesday evening at 8 PM using one of the digital protocols.
-Those details will be announced at a later date.
+Our first step will be to conduct an additional net on Tuesday evening after the analog net on 146.760 MHz.

 We believe it is important for all of us to understand the parameters that can influence digital communication.
 Digital communication does not relieve us from having the proper mobile installation in our vehicles.
 Neither does it mean that a 50 dollar handie talkie is the radio of choice in a car.
 Digital communication does not increase the range of your signal.